SaiPrasadx07/EpiWatch/README.md

 - 🟠 MODERATE — Growth rate > 2%
 - 🟢 LOW RISK — Growth rate ≤ 2%

+ Risk levels (Low / Medium / High) are dynamically calculated and visualized as a textual risk map representation for each country.
 ---

 ## 🚀 Quick Start